 How has the pandemic shaped the future of education?

-This year has taught us how flexible we are as a nation – when shops started closing, trade shifted quickly to online, and when schools were forced to close their doors to the majority of children in March, teachers ploughed on with virtual lessons.
+This past year has taught us how flexible we are as a nation – when shops started closing, trade shifted quickly to online, and when schools were forced to close their doors to the majority of children in March, teachers ploughed on with virtual lessons.

 The shift has been quick, but in these last few months, we’ve all embraced a new way of working.

 Although schools are open to everyone once again, there are still limitations.
 No whole school events such as assemblies, split playtimes, windows open in classrooms for circulation – we’re far from back to normal, but it’s our new reality for at least the next few months.

 What will schools take from this experience and implement into future education?
 Here are a few ways the pandemic has shaped the future of education.